csomgyula/sandbox/primes/README.md

 The problem with the above is that the sieve can only use small numbers.
 Now we look into large primes as well.
 Outline:

 * Since we already sieved small primes we just look into numbers which have only big prime dividers: $> p_k$.
-* But not to big, because very big primes are again already sieved with small primes.
+* But not too  big, because very big primes are again already sieved with small primes.
 Since: if a composite number $N$ has a prime divider $\ge N / p_k$ than it has a prime divider $\le p_k$

 ### Sub-Method: Large-any exponents (using Erathosthenes sieve)